 1.1 Current evidence on the safety of laparoscopic ventral mesh rectopexy for internal rectal prolapse shows there are well‑recognised, serious but infrequent complications.
 The evidence on efficacy and safety is limited in quality.
 Therefore, this procedure should only be used with special arrangements for clinical governance, consent and audit or research.
+Find out what special arrangements mean on the NICE interventional procedures guidance page.

 1.2 Clinicians wishing to do laparoscopic ventral mesh rectopexy for internal rectal prolapse should: